clbhundley/BounceX/README.md

 # Instructions
 ### <a href="https://godotengine.org/download">Download Godot</a>

-Download this repository, extract from zip
+Download this repository as a zip and extract it

 Open Godot